If you’re starting your search for the market’s best dividend stocks, I have a suggestion:

 Now look at how much better the return is when you factor in dividends had you had reinvested those dividends back into the S&P 500 (returns illustrated by an S&P 500-tracking ETF; note that expenses are included in performance):

-The price return is a little less than 325%.
-The total return (price plus dividends) is more than 560%!
+The price return is a little more than 380%.
+The total return (price plus dividends) is nearly 650%!

 Just like price return on stocks can be improved upon with dividends, though, a stock that pays dividends but doesn’t go anywhere isn’t exactly ideal, either.
 Thus, the best dividend stocks will provide both a steady baseline of income and provide you with the potential for meaningful price upside.